Masao-Taketani/PRML/README.md

+# PRML(Pattern Recognition and Machine Learning) Codes
-Useful Codes for PRML(Pattern Recognition and Machine Learning) by Chris Bishop
+Include some useful Codes to understand PRML(Pattern Recognition and Machine Learning) written by Chris Bishop.